-To connect to a Macintosh, simply:

-1. Turn off the power to your projector and your Macintosh computer.
+To connect to a Macintosh, simply: 1.
+Turn off the power to your projector and your Macintosh computer.

-2. Use the supplied signal cable to connect your Macintosh computer to the projector.
-STED SOURGE FOR PROJECTOR LAMPS AND AGGESSORIES
+Use the supplied signal cable to connect your Macintosh computer to the projector.
+Use the projector.

 3. Turn on the projector and the Macintosh computer.